corrode/corrode.github.io/content/blog/safe-rust-isnt-always-safe/index.md

 However, do you really accept any number as a valid user ID?
 What if 0 is not a valid ID?

-Instead, create specific types for your domain:
+You can create a custom type for your domain instead:

 ```rust
 // DO: Create specific ID types